Battle of Suixian–Zaoyang: Aftermath

 During the month-long campaign, the Chinese incurred a total of 28,000 casualties, a significant portion of which was due to the Japanese Army's continuous and extensive use of air attacks and chemical weapons.
-On the other hand, the Japanese suffered 21,000 casualties.
+On the other hand, the Chinese claimed that the Japanese suffered 21,000 casualties.
 Although Chinese casualties were still a third greater than that of the Japanese, it was clear that by now the casualty margin was getting smaller and smaller.

+From May 25 to December 10, 1939, the 65th Infantry Regiment of the Japanese 13th Division received 1,564 additional soldiers to supplement the combat and non-combat losses from the start of this battle until November.

 Although the Japanese were initially successful in capturing many cities and towns, their inability to hold onto any of them resulted in their offensive operation ending in a complete failure.
 By the end of the battle, the Chinese Army had not only recaptured all positions, but also gained the ability to utilize mobilized warfare to launch counter-offensive into Japanese-held territory.